Kang-S/State-Estimation/README.md

 # State-Estimation
 C++ state estimation code for power systems

 This is the first attempt to publish C++ code related to power systems operation.
 The aim is to create a benchmark library of emerging power system algorithms in order to evaluate them in any microprocessor platform.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites